-It’s a fire hazard, it collects dust and contributes to allergies and asthma, etc. It’s not good, so let me help you get rid of it in a weekend.
+It’s a fire hazard, necessitating the consideration of fire extinguisher hire.
+It collects dust and contributes to allergies and asthma, etc. It’s not good, so let me help you get rid of it in a weekend.
 I’ve done it myself and it was a game changer!
 It feels so good to watch it all go!

 This is my six-step plan of attack.
 Enjoy!

 1. Hit every room with a notebook and pen.

 The easiest way to get started is to go room by room and write down everything that you want gone.
 Write it down and create a list.
 Do this in every single room and take inventory.

 Don’t avoid anything – it doesn’t matter how big or small something is.
 If it’s clutter it goes on the list.
 If you want it out of your house, it goes on the list.
 Be thorough and don’t rush this part.
 It’s important.

 2. Don’t let attachment sway your decision to get rid of something.